csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

   2. I have worked on some node.js projects so I feel comfortable using node.js
   3. I'm good at various algorithms, and they should be useful when working on a project Technical weaknesses:
-  1. I don't have much frontend development experience.
+  1. I don't have much front-end development experience.
   2. I find it hard for me to come up with a good-looking UI.
   3. I have never worked on such a large project with a group.